Defenses to a Drunk Driving Charge

 Lack of Probable Cause

-A defendant may argue, on a number of grounds, that the police did not have probable cause to arrest him for drunk driving, and thus that any alcohol test results should be "suppressed" on the basis that they result from an illegal arrest.
+A defendant may argue, on a number of grounds, that the police did not have probable cause to arrest him for drunk driving, and thus that any alcohol test results should be suppressed (kept out of evidence in court) on the basis that they result from an illegal arrest.

 Somebody Else Was Driving